clj-pdf/clj-pdf/README.md

  "doc.pdf")
 ```

-since `clj-pdf` uses regular clojure vectors you can easily add your own helper functions as well.
+Since `clj-pdf` uses regular Clojure vectors you can easily add your own helper functions as well.
-for example, a `pdf-table` is expected to have the following format:
+For example, a `pdf-table` is expected to have the following format:

 ```clojure
 [:pdf-table